huseinzol05/Reinforcement-Learning-Agents/README.md

 2. Policy gradient on evolution strategies and deep learning
 3. Q-learning on evolution strategies and deep learning
 4. Double Q-learning on evolution strategies and deep learning
-5. Q-learning on Recurrent Neural Network
+5. Recurrent-Q-learning on evolution strategies and deep learning
+6. Double Recurrent-Q-learning on evolution strategies and deep learning
-6. Dueling Q-learning on evolution strategies and deep learning
+7. Dueling Q-learning on evolution strategies and deep learning
-7. Dueling Double Q-learning on evolution strategies and deep learning
+8. Dueling Double Q-learning on evolution strategies and deep learning
+9. Dueling Double Recurrent-Q-learning on evolution strategies and deep learning
-8. Actor-Critic on deep learning
+10. Actor-Critic on deep learning
-9. Asynchronous Actor-Critic on deep learning
+11. Asynchronous Actor-Critic on deep learning

 Games that will be developed:
 1. Flappy bird